Purchases made through links earn us a small commission, at no extra cost to you.

 Peyto Lake is easily accessible and therefore a popular spot for tourists to visit during a Canadian Rockies road trip, especially in the summer.
 They came by the bus loads, many of which had no qualms about standing right in front of mine and another photographer’s tripod, so they could take a cellphone selfie.
 Next time I visit, I’ll try and come later in the day, or in off season.

-Another way to avoid the crowds and have a quieter visit, is to hike up past the lookout deck.
+Another way to avoid the crowds and have a quieter visit is to hike up past the lookout deck.
 We didn’t do this, but there is a loop trail that starts to the left of the main lookout.
-From this trail you can hike down to Peyto Lake, or to the Bow Lake Lookout to get a higher up view of the lake.
+From this trail you can hike down to Peyto Lake, or to the Bow Summit Lookout to get a higher up view of the lake.

 From the parking lot, Peyto Lake is about a 10-15 minute, uphill walk to the lookout point.
 There is another lot that is further up the hill, close to the lookout point, but this is reserved for buses and handicapped access.